vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 Modern application development practices require just as much, if not more discipline, than legacy processes.
-The difference is the way discipline is instilled from a *bottom-up collaborative approach* instead of the *top-down bureaucratic approach*.

 Now that you have an idea about the context, let us discuss the major types of building blocks that form the